October 31 – November 5, 2023 • Santa Monica

 AFM Badges

 AFM Badges (“Badges”) must always be worn and displayed during the AFM and shown to AFM security whenever requested by AFM security.
 A Badge allows access to most AFM screenings but does not guarantee access to every AFM screening.
 Badges shall be displayed to AFM security when accessing restricted areas of the AFM.
 If any Participant wears a Badge other than their own, AFM security will ask the Participant to surrender the Badge.
-Failure to comply with such request may result in the Participant being barred from participating in a current or future AFM(s).
+Failure to comply with such a request may result in the Participant being barred from participating in a current or future AFM(s).
 Surrendered Badges will not be returned to the Participant; however, if the surrendered Badge belongs to an Exhibitor, the Exhibitor will be contacted regarding the surrendered Badge.

-Lost or stolen non-transferrable Badges must be reported to AFM security and there may be a 24-hour period before a new Badge is issued.
+Lost or stolen non-transferable Badges must be reported to AFM security and there may be a 24-hour period before a new Badge is issued.
 IFTA is not required to issue a replacement Badge.
 IFTA will not issue a replacement for lost or stolen transferrable Badges.

-If a Participant or Person’s Badge is revoked, IFTA shall have the absolute right to prohibit their entry into the AFM.
+If a Participant’s Badge is revoked, IFTA shall have the absolute right to prohibit their entry into the AFM.
 Also, in such event, there shall be no refund or rebate of any fees previously paid to IFTA relating to the AFM, nor shall IFTA be responsible in any way for any of the costs which the company, or such Persons, may have incurred in connection with, preparation for, or attendance at the AFM.

-AFM Sessions
+The AFM Sessions

 Minors

 Participants under 18 years of age are not permitted to attend any AFM Sessions, special events, AFM Lounges, or other AFM programs.
 This AFM Market Rule applies even if the accompanying adult Participant has purchased a Badge that includes access to such AFM Sessions, special events, AFM Lounges, and AFM programs.
+Participants under the age of 21 are prohibited in the bar areas of the Hotel and Theater.

 AFM Screenings and Disputed Rights

-Any dispute between two or more parties concerning which party or parties owns or controls rights to a Motion Picture for purposes of AFM screenings shall be resolved in IFTA’s sole discretion and may include a determination in IFTA’s sole discretion not to allow one or more parties to screen such Motion Picture at the AFM unless and until IFTA is satisfied that such dispute has been fully resolved.
-Any determination by IFTA with regard to such dispute is not a legal determination as to ownership of rights but relates solely to screening the Motion Picture at AFM.
+Any dispute between two or more parties including but not limited to which of the parties owns or controls rights to a Motion Picture for purposes of AFM Screenings shall be resolved in IFTA’s sole discretion and may include a determination in IFTA’s sole discretion not to allow one or more parties to screen such Motion Picture at the AFM unless and until IFTA is satisfied that such dispute has been fully resolved.
+Any determination by IFTA about such dispute is not a legal determination as to ownership of rights but relates solely to screening the Motion Picture at AFM.
 In no event shall IFTA be liable for any amount more than the amount paid to screen the Motion Picture at AFM.